Residential Standby Generators for EMP

 Portable electric generators:

 Portable electric generators are usually powered by either diesel fuel, gasoline or propane.
-They are not adequate for powering an entire house, but they may be very useful for powering things like critical items like electric heaters or fans, small pumps, refrigerators and (in conjunction with an uninterruptable power supply) individual medical equipment.
+They are not adequate for powering an entire house, but they may be very useful for powering things like critical items such as electric heaters or fans, small pumps, refrigerators and (in conjunction with a high-quality uninterruptable power supply) individual medical equipment.

 Diesel fuel is less dangerous to have in storage from the viewpoint of flammability.
 It will also last in storage for two or three years if you add the proper diesel fuel preservative.
 The most common diesel fuel is called diesel #2.
 Unless you live a climate that is fairly warm all year, it is best to buy a blend of diesel #1 and diesel #2.
 (Diesel #1 is somewhat similar to kerosene.)
 Blends of diesel #1 and diesel #2 are commonly available in cold climates.